mattmess1221/MCUpdater-Plus/README.md

 Afterwards, edit the mc version json which you want to install this in.
 Add the library to the libraries and the arguments `--tweakClass mcupdater.Updater` BEFORE forge in the minecraftArguments element.

 Finally, copy the modpack.json you were either provided or created to the minecraft game directory.

+To install on a server, simply copy the file to the directory your server jar is in and script to run before it starts.
+The updater uses libraries in the server jar, so it will need to load the jar.
+Its name needs to start with `minecraft_server` in order for it to work.

 Setting Up the Jsons
 ===